Portland cement: Safety issues

 Bags of cement routinely have health and safety warnings printed on them, because not only is cement highly alkaline, but the setting process is also exothermic.
 As a result, wet cement is strongly caustic and can easily cause severe skin burns if not promptly washed off with water.
 Similarly, dry cement powder in contact with mucous membranes can cause severe eye or respiratory irritation.
 The reaction of cement dust with moisture in the sinuses and lungs can also cause a chemical burn, as well as headaches, fatigue, and lung cancer.

-The production of comparatively low-alkalinity cements (pH < 11) is an area of ongoing investigation.
+The production of comparatively low-alkalinity cements (pH < 11) is an area of investigation.

 In Scandinavia, France, and the United Kingdom, the level of chromium(VI), which is considered to be toxic and a major skin irritant, may not exceed 2 parts per million (ppm).

 In the US, the Occupational Safety and Health Administration (OSHA) has set the legal limit (permissible exposure limit) for Portland cement exposure in the workplace as 50 mppcf (million particles per cubic foot) over an 8-hour workday.
 The National Institute for Occupational Safety and Health (NIOSH) has set a recommended exposure limit (REL) of 10 mg/m^{3} total exposure and 5 mg/m^{3} respiratory exposure over an 8-hour workday.
 At levels of 5000 mg/m^{3}, Portland cement is immediately dangerous to life and health.